-I2P is a freeware app filed under anonymous proxy software and made available by I2P Team for Windows.
+I2P is a freeware network communication app filed under anonymous proxy software and made available by I2P Team for Windows.

 The review for I2P has not been completed yet, but it was tested by an editor here on a PC and a list of features has been compiled; see below.